baskarsambandamurthy/testrep/readmejobathon.md

 |  profession and gender have text values | These columns have to be transformed with numeric values.
 | user_id column contains 27000+ unique values         | So high cardinality treatment need to be performed on user_id column
 |All user_ids in test set exist in the training set.        | So user_id in training would play important role during training
+| video_id column contains 175 unique values         | So either high cardinality treatment or one hot encoding can be performed on video_id column
+| train and test have video_id column with 175 and 128 unique values respectively       | Training on those values which are not available in test dataset may not be useful to test predictions.
+| train and test have category_id column with 47 and 23 unique values respectively       | Training on those values which are not available in test dataset may not be useful to test predictions.
 | Train set contains list of specific user and video combinations and the combinations of video id and user id in train set   | The user_id and video_id combination would not have any effect on model training.

 ## Feature Engineering